 Unticketed central London locations for viewing also include the Monument, Bank and Cannon Street areas, St Paul's Cathedral, Millennium Bridge and Southwark Bridge.

-If you're looking for a truly unforgettable way to see in the new year, there's also still time to combine the fireworks with a fine dining experience and first-class entertainment by joining us on board P.S.
-Elizabethan for our only ticketed event of the year.
+However, if you are looking for a truly unforgettable way to see in the new year, why not combine the fireworks with a fine dining experience and first-class entertainment by joining us on board PS Elizabethan for our only ticketed event of the year?
 Tickets include a five-hour cruise on the Thames and a sensational view of the midnight fireworks display.
 More information on the evening can be found here.
 Please contact us today for more information if you would like to secure your group's place for this wonderful evening.